 Once you start to recover from your treatment you will need to look ahead and think about getting life back on track.
 There are likely to be hurdles to cross but help is at hand and you should adopt a positive attitude to the future.

 Will you be able to return to your usual occupation?

 Following any long journey with a blood cancer there will be obstacles to overcome.
-Some people may be able to resume the role of work they were doing prior to diagnosis while others will have to resign from their previous employment and look at learning new skills to obtain future employment.
-This is a very difficult time as a large percentage of people suffer from fatigue post treatment and transplant.
-This prevents them from working long hours.
-Those who have undergone a bone marrow transplant might also have to come to terms with graft versus host issues.
-All in all the journey post treatment is a very individual one and the return to work can present some very confronting issues.
+Some patients may be able to resume the work they were doing prior to diagnosis while others will have to resign from their previous employment and look at learning new skills to obtain future employment.
+This is a very difficult time as a large percentage of patients post treatment and transplant suffer from fatigue, which prevents them from working long hours.
+Patients who have undergone a bone marrow transplant might also have to come to terms with Graft-versus-host disease issues.
+The journey post treatment is very individual and in regard to returning to work can present some very confronting issues for you.

 Things to consider when looking at returning to work:

 - Are you able to work full time?

 - Is your current employer aware of your capabilities?

 - Are you able to negotiate shorter hours if needed?

 - Does a Centrelink payment affect your options?
 To discuss your current benefit payments and eligibility for benefits if you return to work, contact Centrelink on 13 27 17 or go to www.humanservices.gov.au.